-Improving an active information management program is similar to trying to fix a plane while flying it.
+Improving an active information lifecycle management program is similar to trying to fix a plane while flying it.

 You can’t turn off your organization’s access to information while you work from a clean slate.